 If the term “control” appears to be too “conspiratorial,” consider the fact that, at the latest, by 2013 all of the four major offices of the March for Life Board of Directors – Chair, Vice Chair, Secretary and Treasurer were held by highly-placed Knights of Columbus members:

-- Knight Peter Kelly (Deputy Supreme Knight) chairs the MFL Board.
+- Knight Patrick Kelly (Deputy Supreme Knight) chairs the MFL Board.

 - Knight Thomas J. Harrington, (Senior Policy Director of the Knights) is Vice Chair.